markstringer-dti/markstringer-dti.github.io/dti.md

 Whatever the problem is, it is very dangerous to ignore it.
 And, although everybody might feel better for a while, it's also dangerous and ineffective to rail against it, and just complain that the world shouldn't be like this.

-So here's my thesis about what project management is about about: it's about working to improve the quality of second circle conversation.
+So here's my thesis about what project management is about: it's about working to improve the quality of second circle conversation.

-Understand and accepting this can be good news if you're a project manager.
+Understanding and accepting this can be good news if you're a project manager.
 Because if you accept this, your job description changes.
 You job is no longer about delivering the impossible.
 It's about improving the conversation between the people who are asking for something that's impossible and the people who are trying to deliver it.
-Of course, there's a secondary goal of trying to improve the communication enough that the what's being asked for starts to be something that's possible.
+Of course, there's a secondary goal of trying to improve the communication enough so that what's being asked for starts to be something that's possible, and so deliverable, and so actually capable of delivering value in the real world.
 But since the only way to do that is to keep improving - and maintaining second circle conversation, that really isn't the main concern.

 My conclusion is that if you focus on the quality of the conversation, you can be comfortable working on seemingly impossible projects.
 Why?
 Because what you are doing when you're working on these projects is focusing on keeping the conversations in second circle.